msk-mind/docker/qupath/README.md

 ## Section 2: Part 2 -- Run QuPath groovy script using built Docker container

-The command for executing the container has been designed to use the 'data', 'scripts' and 'models' directories to map these files to the container file system.
+The command for executing the container has been designed to use the 'data', 'detections', 'scripts' and 'models' directories to map these files to the container file system.
 These directories and files must be specified as relative paths.

 If the script uses an external api, the url and IP of the api must be provided to the continer using the host argument.
 The host IP can be obtained from the URL using the nslookup linux command.
 Two or more hosts may be specified by specifying multiple host arguments.
 If the script does not use any external api, the host argument must be specified at least once with an empty string since it is a required argument.